We are currently seeking a Service Learning Program Leader to join our Nature Center team.

 UNITED COMMUNITIES AMERICORPS

-Our members engage in meaningful service that meets critical community needs throughout Southwest Oregon.
+United Communities AmeriCorps (UCA) members engage in meaningful service that meets critical community needs throughout Southwest Oregon.
 UCA projects improve access to social services by bridging barriers to educational opportunities, mentoring, job skills development, employment resources, family stability, and having healthy futures.
 Our members engage clients in their dedicated service project, and then use their experience to recruit, retain, and support community volunteers in their project and host site.
 Our positions are a dynamic combination of serving in a dedicated project (85%) and engaging in civic and professional development opportunities, alongside our AmeriCorps cohort (15%).

-August 28, 2019 – July 31, 2020 (full-time; 11 months - 1700 hours)
+August 26, 2020 – July 31, 2021 (full-time; 11 months - 1700 hours)

 Service Learning Program Leader